hylandtechoutreach/peeke-internship-2025/EnvironmentSetup.md

 ### Git
 Git is a version control system.
 The AUTOHACK IDLE codebase is stored in a Git repository on GitHub.
 [Click here to download & install Git.](https://gitforwindows.org/) Note that **Git BASH**, a command line shell, should also be installed as part of the Git for Windows installation.

+>**IMPORTANT NOTE:** You may have to run the installer as an administrator.
+Right click from the file explorer to see that option.

 ## Running the App
 Once the above tools have been installed, it's time to run the app.
 The codebase lives in this GitHub repository: [https://github.com/hto-projects/autohack-idle](https://github.com/hto-projects/autohack-idle)